Bill Moe: Playing career

 Midway through the following season Moe was accused of delivering an illegal low hit to the Chicago Black Hawks' Bill Mosienko which resulted in a torn knee ligament.
 Rangers' head coach, Frank Boucher, defended Moe by saying "Bill [Moe] stopped Mosienko with a fair bodycheck and bodychecking is part of a defenseman's job."
 Moe finished the season with four goals and eight points, as the Rangers finished last for the fourth straight year.
 He continued to improve, increasing his point total over the next two season first to 14 then to 16, and the Rangers made the playoffs for the first time in six seasons during the 1947–48 season.
 In his NHL playoff debut, on March 24, 1948 against the Detroit Red Wings, Moe fractured two vertebrae after throwing a check at Bill Quackenbush.
 It was the only NHL playoff game that he played in.
 Prior to the start of the next season Moe was involved in an automobile accident with four of his teammates, as they were retiring from exhibition games in Quebec.
 He suffered two scalp wounds, requiring 24 stitches to close, and a mild concussion.
 Despite the injuries, Moe played in a career best 60 games registering 9 assists along with an NHL career high 60 penalty minutes.
 During the off-season the Rangers traded Moe, along with the rights to Lorne Ferguson and future considerations to the Bruins for Pat Egan and cash.
 The Bruins acquired Moe to play for the Bears who were now their farm team.

 Moe played two more seasons with the Bears, registering a total of 5 goals and 37 points.
 After his two seasons in Hershey, Moe moved to the Pacific Coast Hockey League playing for the Calgary Stampeders.
-He played only one season in Calgary before returning to the EAHL, finishing his career with the Troy Uncle Sam Trojans.
+He played only one season in Calgary before returning to the EAHL, finishing his career with the Troy Uncle Sam's Trojans.
 Moe retired at the end of the year and in his final professional season he recorded a career high 35 points.
 In 1974 Moe was inducted into the United States Hockey Hall of Fame.